MicrosoftDocs/memdocs/memdocs/analytics/scores.md

 ### <a name="bkmk_drill-in"></a> Device level drill-in from reports

-When reviewing your organization's **Startup performance** or **Application reliability** reports, you can display individual device scores.
+When reviewing your organization's reports, you can display individual device scores.
 To drill-in to  information for a specific device, select the **Device performance** tab, then choose a device.

 :::image type="content" source="media/8816759-per-device-startup-score.png" alt-text="Screenshot of Endpoint analytics startup performance page for a single device." lightbox="media/8816759-per-device-startup-score.png":::

+> [!Note]
+> You may notice small differences in values when reviewing detailed reporting compared to the overall scores for devices or device models that are less granular.

 ## <a name="bkmk_model"></a> Per model scores
 <!--IN14439211-->